RavensbourneWebMedia/Dynamic-Web/sessions/02/README.md

 * You can now sign up!

 	* Link your GitHub account
 	* In the `Clan` field enter **RaveWebMedia**.
-This way we'll be part of the same team and we'll be able to challenge each other
+This way we'll be part of the same team and we'll be able to challenge each other.

 # Homework